-In this work, we present $\mathsf{T}^\varepsilon$, a novel algorithmic framework for efficiently finding bounded sub-optimal solutions for timeoptimal motion-planning.
+In this work, we presented $\mathsf{T}^\varepsilon$, a novel algorithmic framework for efficiently finding bounded-suboptimal solutions for time-optimal motion-planning.
 This is done by minimizing the number of computations of time-optimal transitions used by the system.
-When one cannot pre-compute the time-optimal transitions in advance, this reduces the planning times by orders of magnitude compared to the state-of-the-art.
+When one cannot pre-compute the time-optimal transitions in advance, this reduces the planning times by orders of magnitude compared to the state-ofthe-art.

-Future work includes adapting our work for efficient replaning (e.g., when the wind changes while the system is in motion or dramatic payload changes during trajectory execution changing the system's constraint).
-Here, we plan to adapt LPA [28] to account for minimizing the number of transitions used.
+Future work includes adapting our work for efficient re-planing (e.g., when the wind changes while the system is in motion or dramatic payload changes during trajectory execution).
+Here, we plan to adapt LPA [27] to account for minimizing the number of transitions used.